 In his speech, Johnson said: ‘We now need to stress that anyone who can’t work from home, for instance those in construction or manufacturing, should be actively encouraged to go to work.’

-Step one starts from Wednesday 13 May 2020, when individuals are allowed to go out for unlimited exercise, while still being subject to current social distancing rules.
+Step one starts from Wednesday 13 May 2020, when individuals are also allowed to go out for unlimited exercise under current social distancing rules.

 Step two, which will happen at the earliest by 01 June, will see the reopening of shops and primary schools.
 In step three, which will only happen at the earliest by July ‘if and only if the numbers support it’, parts of the hospitality industry and public paces will be reopened.

 However, it appears the index was unable to sustain the latest bout of optimism, as confusion surrounding the easing soon surfaced.

 Scotland’s First Minister Nicola Sturgeon even told media during a daily briefing that it was ‘too risky’ for Scotland to change restrictions, and that Johnson’s message applied only to England and Wales.

 On the technical side, IG UK senior market analyst Joshua Mahony wrote that while ‘there are questions over the longevity of this rally’, he continues to expect an upside for the FTSE 100 ‘unless we see the 5928 level broken’.